samsungsamiio/samsungsami.io/source/sami/api-spec.md

 WebSocket /live
 ~~~

-This call sets up one directional data connection from SAMI to a WebSocket client.
+This call sets up a one-directional data connection from SAMI to a WebSocket client.
 The read-only WebSocket is primarily used by applications with monitoring functionalities.
-The application, as the client, listen for any new messages sent to SAMI by the specified source devices in real-time.
+The application, as the client, listens in real-time for any new messages sent to SAMI by the specified source devices.

 **Request Parameters**